-- Always start with the cycling conditions and primer concentrations specified in this protocol. - We strongly recommend testing the performance of primer-probe sets in individual assays before combining them in a multiplex assay. - Read "Guidelines for effective multiplex assays", page 15.
+- Always start with the cycling conditions and primer concentrations specified in this protocol. - We strongly recommend testing the performance of primer-probe sets in individual assays before combining them in a multiplex assay. - Read "Guidelines for effective multiplex assays", page 14.
 Check whether your real-time cycler is compatible with the chosen combination of reporter dyes. - If using an already established multiplex real-time RT-PCR assay, use the previously established primer and probe concentrations in combination with the cycling conditions specified in this protocol.
-It is not necessary to determine primer limiting concentrations again. - Optimal analysis settings are a prerequisite for accurate quantification data.
-For data analysis, you should always readjust the analysis settings (i.e., baseline settings and threshold values) for analysis of every reporter dye channel in every run. - If using the LightCycler 2.0 or LightCycler 480, be sure to create a color compensation file.
-For details, download QIAGEN Supplementary Protocol PCR81 (for the LightCycler 2.0) or PCR82 (for the LightCycler 480) at www.qiagen.com/literature.
+It is not necessary to determine primer limiting concentrations again. - After reverse transcription, the PCR must start with an initial incubation step of 15 min at 95°C to activate HotStarTag DNA Polymerase. - 2x QuantiTect Multiplex RT-PCR NoROX Master Mix contains dUTP, which allows the use of a uracil-N-glycosylase (UNG) pretreatment of the reaction.
+Only heat-labile UNG should be used. - Optimal analysis settings are a prerequisite for accurate quantification data.
+For data analysis, you should always check the results of the automatic analysis function of every reporter dye channel in every run.
+In the unlikely event of the automatic analysis function failing to provide optimal results, use the fit points method for data analysis. - Be sure to create a color compensation file.
+For details, download QIAGEN Supplementary Protocol PCR81 at www.qiagen.com/literature.